Preparation Steps for Home Buyers

 - Home Inspector – For finding home damage or incorrect building assembly.

-- Real Estate Attorney – For builder contract review.
+- Real Estate Attorney – For builder contract review and all legal questions.

 - Accountant – For irs tax questions.